wx13/jedi/README.md

 License
 -------

-All code and documentation are covered by the following license:
+All code and documentation are covered by license shown below.
+It says you can do pretty much anything you want with it.

 ------------------------------------------------------------------------